In A Nutshell

-The best headsets have been created in response to the amount of laws now in place against driving with cell phones in front of our faces.
-Manufacturers have jumped in to help consumers keep talking on their phones without having to actually hold it by creating headsets hands free.
+Today, hand-free headsets have been created in response to the amount of laws now in place against driving cellphones.
 These headsets hands free are capable of holding a call while users engage in basically any task.
 There are many different types of designs, such as the earbud style with microphone attached to the cable, or the Bluetooth type that just sits in a users ear and features a mic attached to the end, which points towards the mouth.
-Manufacturers like Plantronics, Panasonic, Etymotic, and Bose have all begun making various headsets hands free, which have allowed consumers to test each style and find which is best suited to their needs.
+Manufacturers like Plantronics, Panasonic, Etymotic, and Bose have all begun making various headsets hands free.

 The High-Fidelity Etymotic Research HF2